-The increase takes effect 28 April, and is a major blow to energy customers, as the company is the second-largest supplier of UK households, with nearly 3 million of its customers on plans that will be affected by this price hike.
+The increase takes effect 28 April, and is a major blow to UK energy customers; the provider is the second-largest supplier of UK households, with nearly 3 million of its customers on plans that will be affected by this price hike.

 SSE also noted that it will establish a £5 million fund to help provide financial assistance to "minimise the impact on vulnerable customers."

-npower standard plan customers will this week see the impact of the supplier’s price rise of 9.8% — adding an extra £109 on average per year to their bills.
+Meanwhile, npower standard plan customers will see the impact of the supplier's price rise of 9.8% this week, which will add an extra £109 on average to their annual bills.

-Later this month, ScottishPower standard plan customers will be hit with a 7.8% increase, while EDF Energy variable rate customers have already had their electricity bills increased earlier this month.
+Later this month, ScottishPower standard customers will be hit with a 7.8% increase, while EDF Energy standard customers have already had their electricity bills increased earlier this month.